Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 - SoftAP client

-    You can get information about connected client such as name, IP address, MAC address, and connection time.
+    You can get the information about connected client such as name, IP address, MAC address, and connection time.

 ## Prerequisites